SSProve/ssprove/README.md

 Definition link (p1 p2 : raw_package) : raw_package.
 ```

-Linking is valid if the export and import match:
+Linking is valid if the export and import match, and its set of locations
+is the union of those from both packages (`:|:` denotes union of sets):
 ```coq
 Lemma valid_link :
   ∀ L1 L2 I M E p1 p2,